JenniferMack/Ulysses-TOC-Sheet/README.md

 Works with any of Ulysses HTML-styles and preview, but not with Rich Text-styles.

-Paste the complete text from **_Ulysses-TOC-Sheet.txt_** into an empty Ulysses sheet, and place it after front matter sheet, or as first sheet, if no main heading or introduction.
+Copy and Paste the complete text from **_Ulysses-TOC-Sheet.txt_** into an empty Ulysses sheet, and place it after front matter sheet, or as first sheet if so desired.

 Feel free to fix and improve :)